MartonDev/Instant-Load/README.md

-# InstantLoadJS
+# InstantLoad
 InstantLoadJS is a JavaScript library to speed up your site.

 ## How does it work?
-InstantLoadJs makes your website a one-page website by preloading the next page on your website when hovering a link.
+InstantLoad makes your website a one-page website by preloading the next page on your website when hovering a link.
 When the user clicks the link, the already loaded page replaces the current one with an instant transition.
-In addition InstantLoad offers seamless loading animations to make your website look even more modern.
+In addition InstantLoadJS offers seamless loading animations to make your website look even more modern.

 ## Install
 CDN: